arianned/the-journey/courses/CS50x - Intro to Computer Science/Week 1 - Notes.md

 ## hello C

-In the same way that Scratch has the green flag that you click to initial programmes, C has its own equivalent special function, called **main**.
+In the same way that Scratch has the green flag that you click to initialise programmes, C has its own equivalent special function, called **main**.

 ```
 #include <stdio.h>